LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

 architectural pattern.
 This means that there are two different components interacting with each
 other:

-- the View, represented by a `Screen` implementation
+- the View, represented by a Composable function;
-- the ViewModel, represented by a `ScreenModel` implementation
+- the ViewModel.

-where the interfaces (Screen and ScreenModel) both come from the Voyager navigation library.

 The **View** has the responsibility of drawing to screen the UI components that are needed to represent a particular **state**, which is provided by the ViewModel they have a reference to (the